 In July 2011, Albert and Charlene were married at a civil ceremony in the Throne Room of the Princely Palace and a Roman Catholic ceremony a day later.
 The religious ceremony was attended by various members of reigning and non-reigning royal houses as well as Heads of State and celebrities.
 Upon her marriage, Charlene became the Princess consort of Monaco with the style of Her Serene Highness.

-The Princess accompanies her husband to majority of official Princely events and also recently attended the royal wedding of Princess Madeleine of Sweden to Christopher O’Neill in June 2013.Filed under Monaco Royals
+The Princess accompanies her husband to majority of official Princely events and also recently attended the royal wedding of Princess Madeleine of Sweden to Christopher O’Neill in June 2013.Filed under Monaco

-Tagged Birthday, Princess Charlène.
+Tagged Birthday, Princess Charlène of Monaco.